BestTimesToVisit.com Logo

 Cable Cars

 Tbilisi offers scenic cable car rides, particularly the one connecting Rike Park to Narikala Fortress.
-This provides stunning views of the city and is a popular tourist attraction.
-It's a fun and unique way to travel between these two points.
+It offers stunning views of the city and is a popular tourist attraction.
+It's a fun and efficient way to travel between these two points.

 Cost:Around 2 GEL per ride